Library School Student Scholarships

 - Obtain a recommendation from their dean/director/advisor/professor in electronic form that can be cut and pasted into the application (not to exceed 300 words).

-- Complete the online Library School Student Scholarship Application (available in spring, 2014).
-The application includes a brief summary of the applicant's progress towards their degree as well as a description of how attendance at the ACRL conference will support their long-term goals (not to exceed 300 words).
+- Complete the online scholarship application (available May 2016).
+The application includes a brief summary of the applicant’s progress towards their degree as well as a description of how attendance at the ACRL conference will support their long-term goals (not to exceed 300 words).

 The award committee consists of members of the ACRL Conference Scholarship Committee.
 The committee will score applications based on the following: